nmaeder/UmbrellaPipeline/README.md

 ### PMF Calculations

-The trajectories are analysed and the PMF is calculated using either pymbar or FastMBAR.
+The trajectories are analysed and the PMF is calculated using pymbar.

 <img src="docs/_static/pmf.png" alt="drawing" width="400"/>